AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 }
 ```

-you can change the color in the html browser.
+>You can select other colors in the browser.
-Right click, inspect, and in the color, click and play
+Right click, inspect, and in the small color square, click and play with the colors

 Awesome, now we can apply styles to multiple elements and to unique elements.

 # Box model.
 Everything in boxes!

-HTML is the structured.
+HTML is the structure.
 Best way to structure something, put every element in containers!

-This containers are called divs.
+These containers are called `div`.

-Every container has a name, wheather an id-name or a class-name.
+Every container has a name, whether an id-name or a class-name.

 Let's create the structure of this first part of the web page, the banner!